DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 - 55 to 64
 - 65 and over

-We do not include under 18 as candidates are not eligible to apply.

 ### Where this data comes from

+The data for sex, disability and ethnicity comes from an optional questionnaire.

 We tell users how many candidates completed the questionnaire.
 We give both a number and a percentage of the total number of candidates who applied to them.

-We also break this down in a table.

-Since all candidates have to enter their age, we
+The data for age comes from the candidate’s date of birth, which they must enter as part of their application.
+We tell the user that the data for age is based on all applications.

 ## Other considerations

-We discussed a number of other considerations including:
+We considered a number of other changes including:

 - comparing data with regional, national or provider datasets
 - downloading data as a single worksheet
-- using the UCAS age boundaries
+- using the UCAS age groups

 ### Comparing data

-We decided to start with a

-We want to find out from research whether it would be useful to enhance this.
-For example, we could compare data to:
+We want to find out from research whether it would be useful to allow the user to compare data to:

 - other recruitment cycles
 - the same time in a previous year